HarryEMartland/minispinnaker/README.md

 # MiniSpinnaker

-A script for spinning up spinnaker in MiniKube allong with examples to play with.
+A script for spinning up spinnaker in MiniKube along with examples to play with.

 ## Dependencies